-- □ Periodically check that the fasteners are tight.
-Tighten if necessary. - □ Keep the awning fabric clean.
+- ☐ Periodically check that the fasteners are tight.
+Tighten if necessary. - ☐ Keep the awning fabric clean.
 For detailed cleaning information, refer to the manufacturer's owner information.

-Your recreation vehicle may include one or more of the following options:

-- □ Power window awnings

-- □ Slide out awnings

-- ☐ Power awning over entrance door

-Power switches to operate the awnings are typically found in the control panel above the the entrance door.
+Your recreation vehicle may include one or more of the following options: [Power window awnings Slide out awnings Power awning over entrance door r switches to operate the awnings are typically found in the control panel abovace door. e the Liecu ric Patio Awning With Remote Control NOTE: The electric awning requires connection to a 120-volt power source.

-Electric patio awning with remote control In Motion Detector (if so equipped)

-NOTE: The electric awning requires connection to a 120-volt power source.
 Make sure you have sufficient power available before operating your awning (refer Electrical Systems, Calculating electrical load).

-Some patio awnings are equipped with a motion detector.
-If the patio awning experiences extreme or excessive movement, it will automatically retract to the travel mode position.

-For detailed safety and operating information, refer to the manufacturer's user guide.

-Power Awnings (If So Equipped)

-Awnings must be closed (and locked if applicable) while the motor home is in transit.

-- The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
-If wind or extended periods of rain are expected, retract the awning. - It is recommended that if leaving the recreation vehicle unattended for a length of time you should retract the awning to avoid unexpected weather conditions.

-Each power awning will have its own control switch, which is typically located on the command center switch panel located inside the entrance door.
-Pressing and holding the switch will extend or retract the awning.

-Carefree® LONGITUDE Awnings (If So Equipped) offer the following features:

-- □ Scissor style arms that do not require vertical ground supports. - ☐ Adjustable arms with (6) position pitch adjustment - □ Worm gear driver motor eliminating the need for travel locks. - ☐ Single switch operation, 12V motorized awning.
+Some extrem pation Detector (if so equipped) pation awnings are equipped with a motion detector.
+If the patio awning experience or excessive movement, it will automatically retract to the travel mode position etailed safety and operating information, refer to the manufacturer's user guide.
+Pov VER AWNINGS (IF SO EQUIPPED) ▲ WARNING Awnings must be closed (and locked if applicable) while the RV is in transit. ▲ CAUTION □ The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
+If wind or extended periods of rain are expected, retract the awning. □ It is recommended that if leaving the recreation vehicle unattended for a length of time you should retract the awning to avoid unexpected weather conditions. mand power awning will have its own control switch, which is typically located on the center switch panel located inside the entrance door.
+Pressing and holding the syxtend or retract the awning.
+Care free® Longitude Awnings (if so equipped): the following features: [Scissor style arms that do not require vertical ground supports.
+[Adjustable arms with (6) position pitch adjustment.
+[Worm gear driver motor eliminating the need for travel locks.
+[Single switch operation, 12V motorized awning.